hanks29/AgriMart/README.md

-Android native application for buying and selling agricultural products
+Android application for buying and selling agricultural products